Hillbilly Stereotypes And Nutty Buckeyes

 We had family up in Ohio so we often visited.
 I was always amused by what my cousins thought of Kentucky and the people.
 To them it was almost as if we were living in a different country.
 They believed television programs like the Beverly Hillbillies accurately depicted those living “south of the river”.
 Sometimes I played on their ignorance and exaggerated my accent and mentioned things like ‘possum stew.
 Recently I was in Brooklyn and was asked if it were true that some people in Kentucky ate ‘possum.
 I told the guy that yeah, everybody down there eats ‘possum but not more than two or three times a week.
 I never told him any different.

-3 Responses to “Hillbilly Stereotypes And Nutty Buckeyes”
+5 replies on “Hillbilly Stereotypes And Nutty Buckeyes”

 Hey hun I agree with your blog it is great but yet at the same time there are hillbillies in every state whether they admit or not.
 Every one does think that the Beverly Hillbillies portrays us well but they dont and sometimes the hill billies are smarter then the smucks that think that they are so smart and us hill billies can survive from the land and know what it means to hunt and not have to depend on store food to feed us.